What is Somatics?

 Sensor Motor Amnesia (SMA) shows up as three predictable patterns of tension that are easily observable in people.

-Thomas Hanna, author of the book Somatics, called these patterns ‘The Three Reflexes’.
+Dr. Thomas Hanna called these patterns ‘The Three Reflexes’.

 There are a series of specific Somatic Movements to address all of the muscles involved in each of the reflexes described above.
+You can try these Somatic Movements here.
 Once you have learned them, you never have to worry about getting stuck in one of those reflexes ever again.
 Somatics takes the mystery out of muscle tension.

 Neck and shoulders tight after a stressful day in the office?
 No problem, I’ll do my Somatic Movements when I get home, that’ll have my neck and shoulders feeling loose and comfortable in no time.

 Hips sore from that run at the weekend?
-Not for long, I’ll do that nice twisting Somatic Movement I learned before bed tonight, that always makes my hips feel better.
+Not for long, I’ll do that nice twisting Somatic Movement before bed tonight, that always makes my hips feel better.

 Lower back feeling tight after that Deadlift PR?
 Not to worry, I know just which Somatic Movements to use to make it feel supple and strong again.